swbengs/OpalProspect/optimizations.md

 ### Array Textures(Already in use)
 3.0 added new and improved texture atlas capabilties.
 The benefits are too large to write here.
 Can have up to a 256 sized array in OpenGL 3.3.

+### Table of needed models
+Greatly reduce wasted memory if only the models that are needed are generated.
+Currently all possible floors and blocks are made ahead of time.